-We started walking towards the ancient man who quickly disappeared into his home and returned with two tiny stools.
-He placed them next to his wrinkly, bone-thin wife who was diligently weaving together banana leaves.
+We started walking towards the man who quickly disappeared into his home and returned with two small stools.
+He placed them next to his weathered, bone-thin wife who was diligently weaving together banana leaves.
 His actions seemed friendly, not murderous.

-We sat down to chat and he offered us coffee or tea, which we declined on account that it was about 95 degrees with 95 percent humidity on that Balinese afternoon, but we did accept their offer of bananas.
-After a few minutes we had exhausted our Bahasa Indonesia and they had exhausted their English.
-We got up to leave, thanked them profusely and walked away happy for the small encounter.
+We sat down to chat, and he offered us tea, which we declined on account that it was about 95 degrees with 95 percent humidity on that Balinese afternoon, but we did accept their offer of bananas.
+After a few minutes, we had exhausted our Bahasa Indonesia, and they had exhausted their English.
+We got up to leave, thanked them profusely, and walked away happy for the small encounter.

 Then there was the time while walking through the town of Ruteng in central Flores.
 It was difficult to walk anywhere because at every block we encountered uber-friendly locals who wanted to stop and talk.
 Most of them were teenagers who had just gotten out of school for the day, but others were friendly adults.
 Once a man pulled up to an intersection on his motorbike as we were crossing in front of him.
 He shut off the engine to his bike and started chatting with us.
 The people were almost too friendly.

 These are three of the countless examples of the overwhelming generosity, kindness, and friendliness we experienced in our two months in Indonesia.
 We have been lucky to travel far and wide, and to us, the Indonesians are the nicest people on Earth.
 I realize this is a bold and subjective statement, but I stand behind it.
 If there is a county with kinder people, I want to go there now.